NordicESMhub/fairies/README.md

 - A website with online documentation explaining the differences between software and data, and why it is paramount to adapt the FAIR principles to software in the context of open science and reproducible research;
 - Presentations (face-to-face or online) of FAIR software principles and practical recommendations such as use public repository with version control, add a license, register your code in community registry, enable citation, etc. (see for instance https://fair-software.nl/) to University Librarians, USIT research support and faculty administrators as well as academic staff that are current and future PIs of research projects;
 - A “cookbook” intended to researchers and support staff (research software engineers, USIT research support staff, etc.) from various faculties on what to do with software in practice;
-- Workshops for training researchers on best software practices (with CodeRefinery)
+- Workshops for training researchers on best software practices (with CodeRefinery);
 - Open call(s) for FAIR software champions at UiO (basis for showcases);
 - Showcase examples of FAIR software targeting each faculty (domain specific) with proper usage of the available infrastructure (mybinder, NREC and other cloud services) and tools (package managers such as conda, containers, workflow management systems);
 - Publish FAIR Software champion success stories for broad dissemination at UiO;